ka-tsu-ra/minimal-blog/blog/improving-the-cache-performance-of-the-polyfill-service-even-more.md

 6. `polyfill.io/v3/polyfill.js?features=IntersectionObserver,fetch&callback=polyfillsLoaded&unknown=polyfill`

 The 6th URL has set `unknown` to `polyfill` which just so happens to be the same as the default value for `unknown`.
 If we add the default values into the URL for the parameters which have not been set, we can make all the URLs in the list become identical.
-Remember, we use the URL as the hash key within Fastly, making these requests use the same URL internally will mean that they point to the same response in the cache, which is what we are trying to achieve.
+Remember, we use the URL as the hash key within Fastly, so making these requests use the same URL internally will mean that they point to the same response in the cache, which is what we are trying to achieve

 [You can view the code for this at fiddle.fastlydemo.net/fiddle/8771bc22](https://fiddle.fastlydemo.net/fiddle/8771bc22/embedded)